Lawrence J. Flaherty: Biography

 He was appointed United States surveyor of customs for the port of San Francisco on November 1, 1921, and served until March 3, 1925, when he resigned, having been elected to Congress.

 Congress

 Flaherty was elected as a Republican to the Sixty-ninth Congress and served from March 4, 1925, until his death in New York City on June 13, 1926, aged 47.

+Internment

 He was interred in Holy Cross Cemetery, near San Mateo, California.